Home

 ABOUT ACTION PROGRAMS SPECIES NEWSROOM PUBLICATIONS SUPPORT

-February 14, 1994 – The Center filed suit to obtain critical habitat.
-A court ordered the same.
+February 14, 1994 – The Center filed suit to obtain critical habitat; a court subsequently ordered the same.

-June 6, 1995 – The U.S. Fish and Wildlife Service designated 4.6 million acres of critical habitat on the Southwest's 11 national forests.
-Meanwhile, the Center sued the Forest Service for failing to consult on the effects of the 11 regional forest plans on the spotted owl.
+June 6, 1995 – The U.S. Fish and Wildlife Service designated 4.6 million acres of critical habitat for the spotted owl on the Southwest's 11 national forests.
+Meanwhile, the Center sued the Forest Service for failing to consult on the effects of the 11 regional forest plans on the owl.

 1996 – Timber proponents sued to strike down critical habitat for lack of review under the National Environmental Policy Act.
 Meanwhile, the Forest Service amended all 11 plans to incorporate the Mexican Spotted Owl Recovery Plan, but grandfathered in all ongoing logging and grazing, making it exempt from the added protections of the newly revised plans.
 The Center sued the Forest Service.